oban-bg/oban/README.md

 * `:keys` — A specific subset of the `:args` to consider when comparing against historic jobs.
-This allows a job with multiple key/value pairs in the args to be compared using only one or more of the key/values.
+This allows a job with multiple key/value pairs in the args to be compared using only a subset of them.

 * `:states` — The job states that are checked for duplicates.
 The available states are `:available`, `:scheduled`, `:executing`, `:retryable`,